davidmreed/davidmreed.github.io/_drafts/circleci-sfdx.md

                   mkdir ~/apex_tests
                   node_modules/sfdx-cli/bin/run force:apex:test:run -u scratch -c -r human -d ~/apex_tests

 Next, we push our source up to the new scratch org and ask SFDX to run all Apex tests.
 With a `-r` argument, this command is run synchronously in SFDX v.41, which we've preferentially cached.
 When a new version of SFDX is released, we'll update `config.yml` accordingly.
 Despite `-r human`, SFDX will provide a JUnit XML file that CircleCI can interpret, as well as a human-compatible readout.
+Note that we're also supplying `-c` to request a code coverage JSON file.

 ### Teardown, Store Artifacts and Test Results